workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 - **Maturity**: This field can be used to specify in which maturity state the workflow is.
 The two available options are *work-in-progress* and *stable*.

-- **Projects\***: Every workflow registration is linked to one or more projects.
-If you can not select the correct project, please go to [Joining a project](../How-to-join-a-project).
+- **Teams\***: Every workflow registration is linked to one or more teams.
+If you can not select the correct team, please go to [Joining a team](How-to-join-a-team.md).

 - **License**: The standard license is [Apache Software License 2.0](https://opensource.org/licenses/Apache-2.0).
 If you did not make the workflow yourself, be sure that the license corresponds to the license where you took the workflow from (for example [github licenses](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) ).